nf-core/website/src/content/docs/contributing/adding_pipelines/move-to-nf-core-organisation.md

 ---
-title: Adding a new pipeline
+title: Move to nf-core
 subtitle: Follow this walkthrough to add a new pipeline to nf-core.
+weight: 30
 ---

 ## Adding your pipeline to the nf-core organisation